WeblateOrg/weblate/docs/admin/projects.rst

 Translation organization
 ------------------------

-Weblate organizes translatable content into a tree-like structure.
-The bottom level object is :ref:`project`, which should hold all translations belonging together (for example translation of an application in several versions and/or accompanying documentation).
-On the level above, :ref:`component`, which is actually the component to translate.
-Here you define the VCS repository to use, and the mask of files to translate.
-Above :ref:`component` there are individual translations, handled automatically by Weblate as translation files (which match the mask defined in :ref:`component`) appear in the VCS repository.
+Weblate organizes translatable VCS content of project/components into a tree-like structure.

+* The bottom level object is :ref:`project`, which should hold all translations belonging together (for example translation of an application in several versions and/or accompanying documentation).

+* On the level above, :ref:`component`, which is actually the component to translate, you define the VCS repository to use, and the mask of files to translate.

+* Above :ref:`component` there are individual translations, handled automatically by Weblate as translation files (which match the mask defined in :ref:`component`) appear in the VCS repository.
-All translation components need to be available as VCS repositories, and are organized in a project/component structure.

-Weblate supports a wide range of translation formats (both bilingual and monolingual ones) supported by Translate Toolkit, see :ref:`formats` for more info.
+Weblate supports a wide range of translation formats (both bilingual and monolingual ones) supported by Translate Toolkit, see :ref:`formats`.

 .. note::

     You can share cloned VCS repositories using :ref:`internal-urls`.
     Using this feature is highly recommended when you have many components sharing the same VCS.
-It improves performance and decreases the required disk space.
+It improves performance and decreases required disk space.

 .. _adding-projects: